fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-enrichment/steps/6/text.md

-Now, let's create a file called Enricher.java in the src/main/java/monedero/directory with the content of Listing 3.3:
+Now, let's open a file in **vscode** explorer called Enricher.java in the src/main/java/monedero/directory with the content:

 ```
 package monedero;